unexist/blog/_posts/2020-11-07-cloud-native.md

 For me, the whole stack is a bit weird and I start with some questions?

-- Where to start?
+- Where do I start?
-- Do I need some real installation of k8s?
+- Do I need some real installation of [Kubernetes][1]?
 - What about the bundled one from "Docker for Desktop"?
 - Why do I have to use macOS for this kind of stuff?